nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 I worked a bit on core libraries and was active in the community, helping users in the go-nuts mailing list early on and writing open-source libraries.
-Later on, I helped lead the [Go Meetup in Seattle](https://www.meetup.com/golang/) and co-organized a beloved conference, [Go Northwest](https://www.youtube.com/channel/UCq9zCm9qiQ6glsz8B3kwsxw).
+Later on, I helped lead the&nbsp;[Go Meetup in Seattle](https://www.meetup.com/golang/) and co-organized a beloved conference, [Go Northwest](https://www.youtube.com/channel/UCq9zCm9qiQ6glsz8B3kwsxw).